-But.
-Oh my.
-Once you know, you kinda don’t want to tell others that Siem Reap is the new hotbed for vegan digital nomads and yogis on a budget.
+But once you know, you kinda don’t want to tell others that Siem Reap is the new hotbed for vegan digital nomads and yogis on a budget.
 A place where you’ll find all the health, wellness, yoga and veganism you were dreaming of finding in Indonesia or Thailand but couldn’t really afford once you started researching.
-For who knows where to look Siem Reap unveils itself as a place where all you can eat tofu nuggets rub shoulders with kombucha bars and a seemingly endless selection of socially responsible cafés.
-Here’s the vegan lowdown on the good restaurants in Siem Reap.
+For who knows where to look, Siem Reap unveils itself as a place where all you can eat tofu nuggets rub shoulders with kombucha bars and a seemingly endless selection of socially responsible cafés.
+Here’s the vegan Siem Reap lowdown.
 Share responsibly.

 1. PEACE CAFE

 Peace Café works closely with several local NGOs, providing ongoing employment for local disadvantaged people that are trained by another local NGOs, as well as offering activities to the public (monk talks and yoga being some of them) and an amazing vegetarian and vegan menu, all of this in a wonderful garden.
 What I really loved were the salads, which you can order in small portion sizes, so you can try several of them at once.
 Samlor Korko Khmer, a traditional mixed vegetable soup with curry paste and coconut milk is also excellent.
 Great juice menu, too.

 Haven is a social project that teaches all of its employees and offers amazing quality traditional Khmer vegetarian food in Siem Reap, a lot of it vegan.
 A strong emphasis is also put on sustainability: they use only biodegradable materials in all of their takeaway containers, and source most of their products locally.
 You really have to try the tofu Amok, Cambodia’s signature curry dish, which is done amazingly well here.
 There are several great salads on the menu too, as well as a few vegan sweets.
 Beautiful outdoor seating area.